RohanKumarSachdeva/VulnerableWebsite/README.md

 - Session ID must be long enough to prevent brute force attacks.
 The session ID length must be at least 128 bits (16 bytes).
 - The session ID must be unpredictable (random enough) to prevent guessing attacks.
 For this purpose, a good CSPRNG (Cryptographically Secure Pseudorandom Number Generator) should be used to create session IDs.
 - Also, an active session should be warned when it is accessed from another location.

+### Docker Security Considerations:

+* **Using minimal base images:** We have used official Debian based Python 3.9-slim-buster image in our application.
+By preferring minimal images that bundle only the necessary system tools and libraries required to run our project, we also minimize the attack surface for attackers.

+* **Having least privileged user:** When a `Dockerfile` does not specify a `USER`, it defaults to executing the container using the root user.
+This further broadens the attack surface and enables an easy path to privilege escalation.
+Hence, in our application we can use the `USER` directive in the `Dockerfile` to ensure the container runs the application with the least privileged access possible.

+* **Issue with recursive copy:** We should also be mindful when copying files into the image that is being built.
+The command `COPY . .` copies the entire build context folder, recursively, to the Docker image, which could end up copying sensitive files as well.
+Hence, we can use .dockerignore to ignore the sensitive files while building them.

+* **Leaking sensitive information to Docker images:** Sometimes when building an application inside a Docker image, we need secrets like private keys or passwords.
+If we copy them into the Docker intermediate container they are cached on the layer to which they were added, even if we delete them later on.
+Therefore, we can make use of [Docker Secrets](https://docs.docker.com/engine/swarm/secrets/) to manage these sensitive data.

+* **Runtime consideration with multi-containers:** It is difficult to control the speed at which different containers start.
+In our application we faced issue where flask application was starting before mysql container could be ready to serve requests.
+Container orchestration solution like Kubernetes might be able to help us in such cases.
+Kubernetes has the concept of [init containers](https://www.handsonarchitect.com/2018/08/understand-kubernetes-object-init.html) which run to completion before the dependent container can start.

+### CI/CD & Kubernetes Deployment Considerations:

+The current setup is a local deployment of 2 containers, one for the mysql database and the other is the actual service which has vulnerabilities.
+We can integrate CI/CD and deploy this on Kubernetes to make the service robust and allow for smooth software development/updates on the service.
+Following are some considerations:

+* Allocate a set of servers or VMs which can serve as a Kubernetes cluster
+* Decouple the deployment of MySQL DB and the Vulnerable service
+* Deploy the service as a Kubernetes deployment on the cluster
+* Write basic unit and integration tests and plug them with Github Actions to allow for testing whenever a PR is merged to the main branch
+* Once those tests succeed, we can use Jenkins or Github Actions to deploy the code on the Kubernetes cluster
+* Code deployment would involve packaging the latest code as a new docker image (new tag for a minor update or a totally new image for a major update)
+* Update the service as a Kubernetes deployment (with 3 or more replicas) by performing rolling update on the same using the following command: `kubectl set image deployment/<service_deployment_name> app:<new_tag> --record`